microsoft/coe-starter-kit/ALMAcceleratorForAdvancedMakers/SETUPGUIDE.md

 ### Create Service Connections for DevOps to access Power Platform

-Each Dataverse environment (i.e. Development, Validation, Test and Production) will need to have a **Power Platform service connection in DevOps**.
+Each Dataverse environment (e.g Development, Validation, Test and Production) will need to have a **Power Platform service connection in DevOps**.
 For each of your environments follow the steps below to setup the service connection.

->[!NOTE] Users of the ALM Accelerator for Advanced Makers app will only see environments for which they have either User or Administrator role on the Service Connection in Azure DevOps.
+>[!NOTE] Users of the AA4AM app will only see environments for which they have either User or Administrator role on the Service Connection in Azure DevOps.
 If using personal development environments all developers should have User or Administrator role for the Service Connection for their own development environment.

 1. Go to https://dev.azure.com and select your **Project**